 5. Sabotage

-“Sabotage” careens around Adam Yauch’s massive bass riff, maybe his finest moment as a bass guitarist in the Beastie Boys rock trio configuration.
-In the liner notes to 1999’s Beastie Boys Anthology, Adam Horovitz remembered, “Yauch came in one day with this concept for a song where a distorted bass keeps playing a riff and we would do all these hits and stops to bring suspense and drama.”
+And then there’s “Sabotage,” arguably Yauch’s crowning achievement as a bassist.
+Built around his monstrous, distorted bass riff, the song brims with suspense and drama.
+As Adam Horovitz recalled in the liner notes of Beastie Boys Anthology (1999), “Yauch came in one day with this concept for a song where a distorted bass keeps playing a riff, and we would do all these hits and stops to build tension.”